SKAO stands on shoulders of South African expertise

 MeerKAT enabled South Africa to develop world-leading capabilities in design and build of cutting-edge radio telescopes, supercomputing systems, engineering and technical skills.

-Designed entirely by South Africans, MeerKAT is recognised as the best radio telescope on earth, and is among several pathfinder facilities proving the science and technology that will be employed on a much larger scale by the SKAO.
+Designed entirely by South Africans, MeerKAT is currently recognised as the most advanced radio telescope on Earth, and is among several pathfinder facilities proving the science and technology that will be employed on a much larger scale by the SKA telescopes.

-This world-class scientific instrument has already realised the following benefits locally in the Northern Cape, and nationally:
+MeerKAT has already realised the following benefits both locally in the Northern Cape, and nationally:

 · 8,785 direct and indirect job opportunities created in the Karoo region.

-· R182 million (€9.1m ) Spent with local Karoo suppliers, and R33 million spent on local emerging contractors.
+· R182m (€9.1m ) spent with local Karoo suppliers, and R33m spent on local emerging contractors.

 · 90% of Karoo-based staff originate from local communities.